intergalacticfm/plugin.review.intergalacticfm/overview-online.md

 **Genre** (one to three genres): *electro, acid, italo, B movies*

 **Plot** (twenty to thirty words): *This stream is Intergalactic FM's TV channel.
-Delivering a mix of live recordings from the Panama Racing Club, the best B movies and keeping you updated on UFO sighings.This is eh apex of the West Coast Sound of Holland.*
+Delivering a mix of live recordings from the Panama Racing Club, the best B movies and keeping you updated on UFO sighings.
+This is the apex of the West Coast Sound of Holland.*

 **ID and basename**: `prc` and `intergalactic_tv`